 These issues only scratch the surface in terms of the questions raised by the intersection of law and technology.
 Internet retail and banking, email, cloud computing, and smart phone location services are a few other examples.
 On February 23, 2012, the White House issued a proposal to establish a Consumer Privacy Bill of Rights.
 President Obama writes, “One thing should be clear, even though we live in a world in which we share personal information more freely than in the past, we must reject the conclusion that privacy is an outmoded value.”
 While the President believes this one thing should be clear, from a legal perspective, it certainly isn’t.
 Companies, employers, employees, and those who might be the subject of personal or law enforcement scrutiny will have to consider expectations of privacy and then wait to see whether the courts accept these expectations as reasonable.

-This article was prepared by Heather B. Repicky, an associate in the Litigation Department of Nutter McClennen & Fish LLP.
+This article was prepared by the Litigation Department of Nutter McClennen & Fish LLP.

 This article is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.

 1 United States v.
 Jones, 565 U.S. __ (Jan.
 23, 2012).

 3 See Elgin v.
 St. Louis Coca-Cola Bottling Co., No. 05-970-DJS, 2005 WL 3050633 (E.D.
 Mo.
 Nov.
 14, 2005).

 4 Tubbs v.
 Wynee Transp.
 Servs.
 Inc., No. H-06-360, 2007 WL 118640, at *10 (S.D.
 Tex.
 April 19, 2007).